 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Incident Response and Digital Forensics Program within one week of the program's start date (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Incident Response and Digital Forensics Program within one week of the first day of the program (convenience fees will not be refunded).

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to: